dylan-lang/opendylan/documentation/library-reference/source/system/date.rst

 Dates can also be returned in RFC-822 and RFC-1123 formats with the :func:`as-rfc822-string` and :func:`as-rfc1123-string` functions.

+More flexible date formatting is available with :func:`format-date`.

 The date module
 ---------------